 As part of a project identified for Phase 2 of the FY 2016 Lines of Business (LOBs) process, the Infant and Toddler Connection (ITC) program was selected to be reviewed for coordination opportunities with other early childhood services provided by the County and FCPS.
 As a result of that review, effective July 1, 2018, ITC has been transferred from Fund 40040, Fairfax-Falls Church Community Services Board, to the Child Care Division within DFS.
 ITC provides family-centered intervention to children from birth to age three who need strategies to assist them in acquiring basic developmental skills such as sitting, crawling, walking and/or talking.
 ITC is part of a statewide program that provides federally-mandated early intervention services to infants and toddlers as outlined in Part C of the Individuals with Disabilities Education Act (IDEA).
-Through public and private partnerships, ITC provides a range of services; hearing and vision services; assistive technology (e.g. hearing aids, adapted toys, and mobility aids); family counseling and support; and service coordination.
+Through public and private partnerships, ITC provides a range of services including physical therapy, occupational therapy and speech therapy; developmental services; hearing and vision services; assistive technology (e.g. hearing aids, adapted toys, and mobility aids); family counseling and support; and service coordination.